Christianshavn: Christianshavn today

 Christianshavn is a lively, primarily residential area.
 It is quartered by the Christianshavn Canal, running north–south along its length, and Torvegade, the main thoroughfare of Christianshavn, running east–west, connecting Amager Side Copenhagen to the city centre across Knippelsbro.
 Where the canal and the street intersects, at the geographical centre of Christianshavn, lies the square Christianshavns Torv.
 Along the eastern shoreline of the island runs Christianshavns Vold which now serves as the principal greenspace of the neighbourhood.

 The Lower City Side of Christianshavn, also known as Christiansbro, is the most affluent part of the neighbourhood, with several modern residential developments built on the grounds of the former Burmeister & Wain / B&W Shipyard.
-Several headquarters are also found in the area, including most notably the former Danish headquarters of Nordea (now repurposed as Hotel NH Collection Copenhagen) along its entire harbourfront, while its most important historic building is Christian's Church.
+Several commercial are also found in the area, including most notably the former Danish headquarters of Nordea (now repurposed as Hotel NH Collection Copenhagen) along its entire harbourfront, while its most important historic building is Christian's Church.
 On the other—Rampar Side—side of the canal, the area is dominated by historic residential buildings and institutions.